4 days roaming from hut to hut

 My 1st multi-day hiking experience

-To do this, we organized two months in advance.
-A trek can't be improvised: there are many details to think about, such as choosing an itinerary suited to our physical abilities (finding the right balance between pleasure and sporting challenge), booking the refuges online (for an overnight stay, dinner, breakfast, picnic and shower), buying our train tickets, and checking the shuttle timetable for the journey between the station and the start of the hike.
+This year, with my friend Gwen, we've decided to go on a vacation that's all about sport and nature!
+Gwen is no stranger to refuges, but this will be a big first for me!
+I've done a few hikes and bivouacs before, but never multi-day treks.To do this, we organized two months in advance.
+You can't improvise a trek: you have to think about a lot of details, like choosing an itinerary suited to your physical abilities (finding the right balance between fun and a sporting challenge), booking the refuges online (for one night's accommodation, dinner, breakfast, picnic and shower, and remember: in July and August places are limited, so book well in advance!), buying our train tickets, and checking the shuttle bus timetable for the journey between the station and the start of the hike.

 As we're both sensitive to our ecological footprint, we've chosen to do a "Zero Trace" trek, meaning we'll minimize our impact on the natural environment as much as possible.
 We won't leave any garbage behind (and we'll pick some up if we find it), we'll make sure we respect the flora and fauna by not picking flowers (which is strictly forbidden in the heart of the Vanoise National Park) and by keeping our distance from wild animals.
 Finally, we'll stay on the marked trails to preserve the ecosystem and avoid trampling the flora.

-Departure from the village of Val Cenis Termignon towards the Arpont refuge.
+Departure from the village of Val Cenis-Termignon towards the Arpont refuge

 The climb is quite steep, but still very pleasant, as we progress mainly through the forest.